 The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 The answer was no. The answer was going to keep being no for a long list of tools the team was already using.
-And that conversation, the one where you explain why the fast path is not available, is where regulated product development actually begins.
+And that conversation, the one where you explain why the fast path isn't available, is where regulated product development actually begins.

-I have led zero-to-one product builds in menopause health, longevity medicine, and clinical trial operations.
+I've led zero-to-one product builds in menopause health, longevity medicine, and clinical trial operations.
 Each domain has its own regulatory landscape.
-All of them share one fundamental truth: the constraints are not obstacles to work around.
-They are the terrain you build on.
+All of them share one fundamental truth: the constraints aren't obstacles to work around.
+They're the terrain you build on.

 The constraint is the feature